So, you want to shorten URLs in Salesforce. The first question you'll need to ask is...

 For best results, clearly communicate your needs with your developer:

 - Identify how you'd like your Salesforce product and Bitly to work together.

-We'd like to send individualized short links via SMS messages to regional customers.
+We'd like to send individualized short links to regional customers via SMS messages.

 - Document the data you'll need from each product.

 Customer mobile phone number.
 URL for the customer's order page.
 Shortened link from Bitly.

 When a rep creates a queue of customer messages, include a short link to each customer's orders.

 With this information, your developer should be able to compare your requirements to what's available through the APIs and begin the process of planning and building the API integration.

 Some products, like Marketing Cloud Account Engagement (formerly Pardot), also have built-in connectors that add a link-shortening option right into your workflow when creating messages.
 These integrations can be enabled by your Salesforce administrator through their Salesforce admin settings.